 Of course a few of these reasons are legitimate and I can’t help but feel sadness for anyone forced to part with a much loved companion.
 The rest are cop outs.
 I may sound harsh, but that’s the way it is.
 Pets are seen by many as disposable, when they’ve had enough they return them much like a sweater they don’t care for anymore.
 It is an attitude that needs to change, and the sooner people realise animals are sentient beings, the better for all of us.

 I volunteered for a long time at a local shelter, and heard the excuses.
 I will never forget watching a woman casually dump her cat because of “allergies” then play with cats in the cages.
 Hey lady, didn’t you say you had severe allergies!
 She probably got more emotional returning a pair of shoes.

 It’s good for the souls

 Old is not dead

 There is something about the images words like “old” or “senior” bring to many a mind.
-Shrivelled up, dried up, shuffling along, sleeping all day, can barely move, not even worthy of attention.
+Shriveled up, dried up, shuffling along, sleeping all day, can barely move, not even worthy of attention.
 You and I may not see that, but sadly many do.
 Look at the way much of our society views elderly people?
 It stands to reason some of that attitude will extend to animals.

 I was at the beach recently and watched a beautiful 9 year old Staffy run like a lunatic, chasing a stick and having the time of her life.
 Because of her age she was “classed” as a senior, but there was nothing remotely old about that girl.

 What you see is what you get

 A senior dog will likely have some training, and that includes house training.
 He may have forgotten some of it due to circumstances, but a few days (if that) in a home with a schedule and structure, and he’ll remember everything he knew.